IsaacOribamise/Installing-and-Utilization-of-pfSense-Firewall/README.md

 # Installing-and-Utilization-of-pfSense-Firewall 🛡️🚫

 <h2>📚 Introduction</h2>
 Welcome back, for this project I will delve into the implementation and utilization of pfSense firewall 🧱.
 This is an open-source firewall that acts as a protective barrier between your internal network and the internet, allowing you to control and monitor incoming and outgoing traffic.
-With pfSense, you can implement firewall rules, manage network address translation (NAT), set up virtual private networks (VPNs), and perform other security-related tasks.
 It is also user-friendly which makes it accessible to both beginners and experienced users.

 <h2>🛠️ Tools That I Used</h2>

 - <b>[VirtualBox🔄-(Download the version for your operating system)](https://www.virtualbox.org/wiki/Downloads)</b>: This is an open-source virtualization platform that allows us to create and manage virtual machines (VMs).
 For our cybersecurity home lab, I would be using it to simulate diverse operating systems and network configurations within isolated environments.
-- <b>[Kali Linux🏴‍☠️💻-(Download the VirtualBox 64-bit version)](https://www.kali.org/get-kali/#kali-virtual-machines)</b>: This is a Linux distribution designed for penetration testing, ethical hacking, and cybersecurity activities.
-In this home lab, I will use it as our primary toolkit for conducting security assessments, vulnerability analysis, and hands-on penetration testing exercises.
-- <b>[Windows 11 Operating system 🖥️-(Download the VirtualBox version)](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/)</b>: We would use this OS to provide us with an environment for testing security measures and vulnerabilities.
-It allows you to explore and understand the security features, configurations, and potential weaknesses present in a Windows environment.
-- <b>[Windows Server 2019 🌐-(Download the ISO file)](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019)</b>: This is a server operating system that joins the Windows 11 OS to a server environment.
-The reason for this is that in a real-world scenario, an attack will be on an active directory environment.
-For our Home Lab, we would use it to simulate and secure network infrastructures, implement Active Directory services and explore server-side vulnerabilities.
-- <b>[Metasploitable 🎯-(The link downloads automatically)](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/metasploitable-linux-2.0.0.zip/download )</b>: This is a purposely vulnerable virtual machine designed for penetration testing and security training.
-I will use it to simulate a target environment with intentionally weak configurations and known vulnerabilities, making it an ideal resource for practicing ethical hacking techniques.
+- <b>[pfSense Firewall 🧱-(Download the AMD 64-bit version)](https://pfsense.org/download/)</b>: With this, I can implement firewall rules, manage network address translation (NAT), set up virtual private networks (VPNs), and perform other security-related tasks.

 <h2>🔄💻 Required System Requirement: I use an HP ENVY x360 Laptop (Not the best but it does the job)</h2>